-Even when temperatures feel comfortable, Open Sky employs preferred practice safety procedures by monitoring weather continuously during the summer months.
+Even when temperatures feel comfortable, Open Sky monitors weather during the summer months.
 Forecasts are monitored around the clock and are provided by phone or radio to field guides in each group when changes are anticipated.
-Students do not hike or leave basecamp if temperatures are above 90 °F. If severe weather is forecasted, field guides are are informed and adjustments to each team’s itineraries are made accordingly.
+Students do not hike or leave basecamp if temperatures are above 90 °F. If severe weather is forecasted, field guides are informed and adjustments to each team’s itineraries are made accordingly.

 Here at Open Sky, we utilize a hybrid base camp-wilderness model year-round.
 This means that students spend several days each week at our high country base camp during the summer.
-One advantage of the hybrid model is that our base camp was designed with specific summer safety-related features in mind.
+One advantage of the hybrid model is that our base camp was designed with specific summer safety and risk management features in mind.

 Each team’s base campsite is furnished with large rainproof tarps.
-These industrial style tarps protect students by offering shade and weather protection to ensure basic physical safety.
+These industrial style tarps protect students by offering shade and weather protection.
 These structures also provide a central location in which daily therapeutic activities such as cooking, meals, and groups can continue regardless of weather.
 In addition, each Open Sky student receives a personal tarp and expert instruction to construct individual shelters for use during journaling and personal reflection time.
 Finally, individual shower and toilet stalls have been installed at all base campsites to allow each student additional privacy and access to personal hygiene without compromising supervision.

-Other warm weather-related safety topics integrated into the summer training curriculum for our field instructors include, but are not limited to:
+Some of the other warm weather-related wilderness therapy topics integrated into the summer training curriculum for field guides include:

 Storms and Inclement Weather